Abortion in Italy: Catholic church

 The power and strength of the Vatican and the organized church is exerted in economic and political terms, but it is also exercised at a more local level through its strength in the provision of social services and neighborhood organization.
-The church statement on sexuality and the family is a highly significant public statement to the faithful.
-It is a central doctrinal area and one through which the church is intent on reinforcing and extending its control.
-For the church, abortion involves the destruction of human life and can never be accepted regardless of the difficulties this position imposes.
+The Church's stance on sexuality and the family is a highly significant public statement to the faithful.
+It is a central doctrinal area and one through which the church is intent on reinforcing and extending its influence.
+For the church, since abortion involves the destruction of human life, it can never be accepted regardless of the difficulties this position imposes.
 This means that the church cannot admit the possibility of legal abortions.
 The Christian Democratic Party had governed Italy since 1948, together with the Italian Communist Party's interpretation of the importance of Catholicism for any analysis of the balance of forces.
 The council of Italian bishops issued a statement confirming the church's position on abortion and arguing against its legalization.